icebreakerone/ib1-technical-docs/docs/ops_guidelines/common_policies.md

 * Establish a limit in liability for use of the data in its current state.

-We propose to use this list as the building blocks for our system of obligations accompanying capability grants;
-whereby the range of associations, associated legal text, and ‘human readable’ notation/icons is standardised within the Open Energy ecosystem.
+We propose to use this list as the building blocks for our system of obligations accompanying capability grants; whereby the range of associations, associated legal text, and ‘human readable’ notation/icons is standardised within the IB1 Trust Framework.

 ### Why are we proposing this approach?

 Constructing a single licence for each dataset, designed to govern all possible scenarios for its use, has to date resulted in the creation of long, complex licensing agreements that are not easily readable by [Data Consumers](../glossary.md#term-Data-Consumer).
 Industry feedback indicates that this creates friction and costs, for example associated with data-related legal support or accidental misuse of licensed data.
 These issues are further compounded by growth in the creation of bespoke licences that include non-standard capabilities or legal wording.

-Open Energy has identified an alternative approach to single data licences, which is currently more commonly used within data science and software development communities outside of the energy sector.
+Icebreaker One has identified an alternative approach to single data licences, which is currently more commonly used within data science and software development communities outside of the energy sector.
 This approach permits dual or multiple licensing of an artefact, whereby the individual licences are kept as simple as possible.
 For example, dual licensing is commonly used in circumstances where software code is released for free under one licence, then to paying customers under a more permissive licence.

 Our approach accepts that a degree of licence pluralism is necessary, and indeed valuable, in supporting a diversity of data types, actors and use-cases within the energy data ecosystem.
 We are aware that a multiple licensing approach may prompt some concern regarding a risk of licence proliferation and/or opacity.
 However, our approach can reduce these risks by rationalising and standardising the parameters in which licensing occurs.
-To do this, Open Energy will work to standardise the range of capabilities offered, the legal text governing how these capabilities are expressed, and the ‘human-readable’ ways in which these capabilities are communicated to [Data Consumers](../glossary.md#term-Data-Consumer).
-Beyond Phase 3, we will further develop guidance for [Data Providers](../glossary.md#term-Data-Provider) encouraging simplicity and discouraging unnecessary protectionism, while also maintaining appropriate protections for higher sensitivity classes of data.
+To do this, Icebreaker One will work to standardise the range of capabilities offered, the legal text governing how these capabilities are expressed, and the ‘human-readable’ ways in which these capabilities are  ommunicated to [Data Consumers](../glossary.md#term-Data-Consumer).
+In future, we will further develop guidance for [Data Providers](../glossary.md#term-Data-Provider) encouraging simplicity and discouraging unnecessary protectionism, while also maintaining appropriate protections for higher sensitivity classes of data.